 - Weight gain from too many days at sea.
 Really, this one is on you.

 - Environmental responsibility.
-Today, many of the cruise lines have made vast improvements in this area.
+Today, many cruise lines have made vast improvements in this area.

 Major cruise lines’ environmental policies

-- Royal Caribbean says protecting the environment is everyone’s business (includes Azamara, Celebrity, and Royal Caribbean)
+- Royal Caribbean says protecting the environment is everyone’s business (including Azamara, Celebrity, and Royal Caribbean)

 - Norweigan Cruise Lines’ environmental commitment (owns Oceania Cruises and Regent Seven Seas Cruises brands)